yuuiko/AquaTouch/changelong.md

 ----
 **BIG Performance Optimisations**

+AQT is now SIGNIFICANTLY more energy efficient for most apps.

+** insert comparison here **

 - Optimise the QuickShedules button (in the QuickStrip).
 - Calendar icon in the CS is now more efficient when highlighting is turned off.
 - Optimise the "No Apps Playing" message with the QuickPlay widgets